Last Updated on January 2, 2021 by Lori Geurin

 Citric acid is a plant compound found in lemons which may help prevent kidney stones from forming (2).

 The antioxidants in lemons fight damage caused by free radicals, which gives the skin an incredible glow from within.
 If you’ve ever used a vitamin C serum on your face, you know what I’m talking about.

-The vitamin C also helps the body produce collagen, which helps smooth out wrinkles (3).
+Vitamin C also helps the body produce collagen, which smooths out wrinkles (3).

 4. Protect Against Anemia

 Anemia is often related to an iron deficiency.
 Drinking lemon water can help enhance the body’s ability to absorb iron from food (4).

 So if you have iron-deficiency anemia, you may want to try drinking lemon water when eating iron-rich foods.

 Want more great health and wellness tips, recipes, and personal growth strategies?
 Be sure to follow us on Pinterest!